 I am now in a much worse situation than when I first sent you my Memorial; I have been deprived of all my personal property, and have laid the whole of my circumstances for the second time before my son and his own friends, without receiving any redress.

 It is impossible for me to express how much I feel obliged to you for the attention you have bestowed on my affairs.
 As a justification due to myself, I have laid the whole correspondence which has passed on this

 occasion before you, the better to enable you to draw your own inferences; at the same time considering it as the only apology I can offer for the reference never having taken place.

 Gentlemen, I remain | Your obliged humble servant, | FRANCES HONYWOOD.

 Printed by S. GOSNELL, Little Queen Street, London.

 Isabelle Bell, daughter of Philah and Moses Franks, was baptised as a christian in May 1787 and married William Henry Cooper later that month; the couple were still minors but both fathers witnessed the marriage.
-On the death of his father in 1801, her husband succeeded him as baronet and Isabelle Bell became known as lady Cooper
+Her husband was ordained in 1791 (CCEd Person ID: 109472) and, on the death of his father in 1801, succeeded him as baronet, from which time Isabelle Bell became known as lady Cooper.

-Her son-in-law sir John Courtenay Honywood died in 1832 and her daughter Mary Anne (lady Honywood) in 1841.
-Lady Cooper herself was widowed in 1834 and her only son died in 1835.
-She survived until January 1855.
+Lady Cooper’s son-in-law sir John Courtenay Honywood died in 1832 and her daughter Mary Anne (lady Honywood) in 1841.
+She herself was widowed in 1834 and her only son died in 1835.
+Lady Cooper survived until January 1855.